RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/animals.md

 - Ayrshire - Low feed consumption and price per head are both two well worthy tradeoffs for lower milk production for this breed.
 - Brahman - A heat tolerant specific breed with marginal feed requirements.
 They are known for their gain potential and good carcass yields.
 The heat tolerance is currently not modelled in Seasons.

+Limousin, Saler and Brahman are beef breeds where you buy steers (male animals) for further fattening.
+They will not breed or produce milk (as they are male animals).
+Holstein and Ayshire are dairy breeds so you buy female heifers at 2 years age.
+They will start to produce milk once they have given birth.
+Cows are artifically inseminated and requires no action from the player.
+The gestation period for cows are 9 periods.

 #### Sheep:

 -   Dorset - A large breed of sheep that grows moderately fast, has modest wool production and requires a medium amount of feed as an adult.
 Is relatively prolific and good for 25-40 kg (50-85 lbs) lambs.
 -   Merino - A medium breed that is used for wool production.
 It grows slowly, is not very prolific, but doesn’t require a lot of feed as an adult.
 -   Suffolk - A large breed of sheep that grows extremely fast, produces a modest amount of wool, requires a lot of feed as adult, is prolific and slow maturing.
 Good for 45-65 kg (100-140 lbs) lambs.
 -   Dorper - A medium sized breed that grows fast, but produces no wool.
 Very prolific and fast maturing.
 Requires little feed as an adult.
 Great for 40-45 kg (85-100 lbs) lambs.

+Although there are differences between the different sheep breeds all sheep are bought as ewes (females).
+The ewes can get pregnant during the autumn and will give birth 5 periods later.

 #### Pigs: